TCL announces BlackBerry Key2 with dual cameras, Firefox Focus, and Speed Key

 — Evan Blass (@evleaks) June 6, 2018

 So, a quick rundown.
-The phone is powered by a Qualcomm Snapdragon 660 processor, 64GB of storage (doubled over it’s predecessor, and a 128GB variant will be available) with a microSD slot, 6GB of RAM (doubled), and a 3500 mAh battery (same).
+The phone is powered by a Qualcomm Snapdragon 660 processor, 64GB of storage (double that of its predecessor, and a 128GB variant will also be available) with a microSD slot, 6GB of RAM (doubled), and a 3500 mAh battery (same).
 TCL is promising up to two days battery life (unchanged) and a new Smart Battery Experience feature that learns from your daily charging habits to make recommendations for when you should charge your phone to make it through the day.

 Key2 also features two 12MP rear cameras (1.28 µm and f1.8, 1.0 µm and f2.6) and an 8MP front-facing sensor.
 The exact dimensions are 151.4mm x 71.8mm x 8.5mm (slightly wider, shorter, and slimmer than its predecessor).
 Oh, and the headphone jack remains.